 - Provide feedback on the student teacher's classroom presence: e.g., movement throughout the classroom, effective voice and expression, appropriate professional appearance, etc.

 Discussion of Human Relationships and Professionalism

-- Discuss with the student teacher the roles and professionalism expected of a teacher, which includes discussing students and colleagues outside the classroom.
+- Discuss with the student teacher the roles and professionalism expected of a teacher, which includes not discussing students and colleagues outside the classroom.

 - Stress the importance of being a role model in the classroom, including respect for others, respect for diversity, and appropriate language and dress.